telerik/kendo-ui-core/docs/aspnet-mvc/migration/widgets/treeview.md

 ### Value Field

 The value field is removed.
-Depending on your use case, you can either:
+Depending on your use case, apply either of the approaches below.

-- If the value was used for load on demand, use the **id** field.
-The id will be inferred in the client-side datasource and will be used when making requests for more data.
+- If the value was used for load on demand, use the `id` field.
+The id will be inferred in the client-side `dataSource` and will be used when making requests for more data.

--  If the value was used to store arbitrary data, serialize it in a data-* attribute through the item HtmlAttributes, or if a DataSource is used, access the additional data through the **dataItem** client-side method.
+- If the value was used to store arbitrary data, serialize it in a `data-*` attribute through the `HtmlAttributes` item, or if a DataSource is used, access the additional data through the `dataItem` client-side method.

-### Conditional load on demand for some nodes
+### Conditional Load on Demand

-This behavior can be achieved using a custom transport, like shown in the how to [mix local data and remote binding article](/web/treeview/how-to/mix-local-data-and-remote-loading).
-Defining the local transport via the server-side wrappers can be done like this:
+The conditional load on demand for some nodes can be achieved through using custom transport, as demonstrated in the article on [mixing local data and remote binding]({% slug howto_combinelocaldatawithremoteloading_treeview %}).

+Define the local transport by using the server-side wrappers in the way shown below.

+###### Example

     @(Html.Kendo().TreeView()
         .Name("treeview")